meppu/surreal/examples/erlang_rebar3/README.md

 ### Project

-1. Install Erlang (if not already installed).
+1. Install Erlang/OTP (if not already installed) by following the installation instructions from [Adopting Erlang](https://adoptingerlang.org): [Erlang/OTP Installation Guide](https://adoptingerlang.org/docs/development/setup/#installing-erlang-otp).

-2. Install Rebar3 (if not already installed).
+2. Install Rebar3 (if not already installed) by following the official installation instructions: [Rebar3 Installation Guide](https://www.rebar3.org/docs/getting-started).

 3. Clone the repository and navigate to the project directory: